-Established in 2007 by freelance journalist and publicist Jasmine (MiNA) Rios, MiNA Communications was founded in San Diego, CA with the initial focus on providing the local arts community with solutions to their communications service needs.
-Having worked in a variety of communications business settings over the decade prior; from a corporate marketing department to two advertising agencies and two publishers; MiNA Communications would serve as an independent facilitator of PR, Marketing, Advertising, and Grant Writing services for artists and arts organizations with staffing and budget limitations.
+Founded by freelance journalist and consultant Jasmine (MiNA) Rios, MiNA Communications was established in 2007 with the intent to provide the local San Diego arts community with solutions to their communications service needs.
+Having worked in a variety of communications business settings over the decade prior - from a corporate marketing department to two advertising agencies and two publishers - MiNA Communications would serve as an independent facilitator of PR, Marketing, Advertising, and Grant Writing services for San Diego based artists and arts organizations with staffing and budget limitations.

-In 2007, Rios also found opportunity in freelance writing with the national publication Dancer Magazine, based in Miami, FL - the motivation behind MiNA Communications' commitment to "serving as a voice for the global arts community."
-Furthering her artistic range in arts news writing, Rios exercised her knowledge of cuisine by writing for SanDiegoRestaurants.com and SanFranciscoRestaurants.com from 2009 - 2011, while also gaining momentum in international dance news writing (in 2011) with the Vancouver, Canada based Dance International Magazine; followed by Erding, Germany's Dance For You Magazine in 2012.
-That same year, MiNA Communications relocated to the San Francisco Bay Area, where Rios is originally from, to set up new business operations in Sonoma Wine Country.
+In the later half of 2007, Rios also found opportunity in freelance writing for the national publication Dancer Magazine, based in Miami, FL - the motivation behind MiNA Communications' expanded commitment to "serving as a voice for the global arts community."
+Furthering her artistic range in arts news writing, Rios exercised her knowledge of cuisine by writing for SanDiegoRestaurants.com and SanFranciscoRestaurants.com from 2009 - 2011 (now TableAgent.com), while also gaining momentum in international dance news writing in 2011 with the Vancouver, Canada based Dance International Magazine; followed by Erding, Germany's Dance For You Magazine in 2012.
+That same year (2012), MiNA Communications relocated to the San Francisco Bay Area, where Rios is originally from, to set up new business operations in Sonoma Wine Country.

-Born and raised in San Francisco, MiNA Rios found inspiration in the arts through film, live dance, theatre, and music performance, and the local culinary experience.
-Rios opted to explore a variety of art forms during her youth beginning with the violin, followed by drama at the Fort Mason based Performing Arts Workshop (PAW), and later dance.
-By age 14, Rios auditioned to attend San Francisco's School of the Arts High School (SOTA).
-She began her four year tenure at SOTA in Intermediate modern, ballet, jazz, and Afro-Cuban dance forms and went on to Advanced dance during her sophomore and junior years.
-As a senior, she advanced to the Dance Production class level.
-Following High School, Rios trained at the San Francisco School of Ballet with intensions of pursuing a BFA degree in dance at a university.
+Born and raised in San Francisco, MiNA Rios found inspiration in the arts through film, live dance, music, and theater performance, and the local culinary experience.
+Rios opted to explore a variety of art forms during her youth beginning with the violin, followed by drama at the Performing Arts Workshop (PAW), and later dance.
+By age 14, Rios auditioned to attend the San Francisco School of the Arts High School (SOTA).
+She began her four year tenure at SOTA in Intermediate modern, ballet, jazz, and Afro-Cuban dance forms and went on to advanced dance during her sophomore and junior years.
+As a senior, she advanced to the dance production class level.
+Following High School, Rios trained at the San Francisco School of Ballet with the intension of simultaneously pursuing a BFA degree in dance at a university.

-During this time - in 1988 - when dance majors were seemingly less common, the notion of pursuing a degree in dance was unpopular at home, as her elders maintained that a BFA in this art form would be a risk due to job uncertainty.
+Upon entering college - in 1988 - a time when dance majors were less common, the notion of pursuing a degree in dance was unpopular at home, as her elders maintained that a BFA in dance would be a risk due to job uncertainty.
 Encouraged to consider other college majors, Rios was conflicted.
-While Rios continued to dance on the side, off and on through college, and explore various trades by taking intro courses in fields such as Interior Design, Rios found guidance from an unexpected source - one of her English professors who emphasized she had a knack for writing and ought to consider journalism.
-To this end, Rios pursued Journalism and Mass Communications at San Jose State University - considered one of the strongest departments of its kind in the state - at the time.
-Trying to choose a concentration within such a vast industry prompted an in-depth exploration of course work in news writing and editing, media ethics and libel law, marketing, and public relations.
-Yet it wasn't until she learned about the marketability of an advertising degree that she declared her concentration.
-As an advertising major, with a minor in humanities, Rios continued her studies in copywriting, broadcast media advertising, retail advertising, business to business advertising, and the senior level ad campaign class/department competition where Rios served as copywriter and a campaign presenter for the winning ad team Kenton Lane during the 1997 SJSU advertising competition.
+While considering her options, Rios continued to dance on the side while attending the College of San Mateo.
+Before long, she found guidance from an unexpected source - an English professors who observed she had a knack for writing; ultimately advising she consider journalism.
+To this end, Rios transferred to the School of Journalism and Mass Communications at San Jose State University - considered one of the strongest departments of its kind in the state - at the time.
+Choosing a communications concentration prompted an in-depth exploration of course work in news writing and editing, media ethics and libel law, marketing, and public relations.
+Once Rios learned about the plenitude of job opportunities in the field of advertising, she made up her mind.
+As an advertising major, with a minor in humanities, Rios studied copywriting, broadcast media advertising, retail advertising, and business to business advertising; thus excelling in the senior ad campaign class and competition in which Rios served as copywriter and a campaign presenter for the winning ad campaign team - Kenton Lane - during the 1997 SJSU advertising department competition.

-While attending college, Rios also met her husband, a fellow SJSU Alumni, during which they had two children before Rios graduated from San Jose State University in 1997.
+While attending college, Rios also met her husband Jaime, a fellow SJSU Alumni, during which they had two children before Rios graduated from San Jose State University in 1997.
 From 1996 - 1997, Rios worked at Metro Newspapers in San Jose until she and her husband relocated to San Diego to raise their family.
-In San Diego, Rios worked in a variety of communications business settings including the Charlotte-Russe Corporate Headquarters, Cordero & Davenport Advertising, Davis Marketing, Elsevier (a global publisher), and the California Ballet through 2006.
-By 2007, Rios established MiNA Communications - becoming the sole proprietor of her own consulting business while also launching her professional writing career in arts news.
+Rios worked in a variety of San Diego based communications business settings starting with Charlotte-Russe Corporate Headquarters in 1998, followed by Cordero & Davenport Advertising, Davis Marketing, Elsevier (a global publisher), and the California Ballet through 2006.
+Beginning in January 2007, Rios established MiNA Communications - becoming the sole proprietor of her own consulting business; while also launching her career in arts news writing.